 In 1811 Portsmouth gained its first piped water supply, but you had to pay to be connected and only the rich and middle class could afford it.
 In 1820 the Portsea Improvement Commissioners installed gas street lighting.
 Old Portsmouth followed in 1823.

 Meanwhile another suburb was growing.
 This one was working class.
-About 1820 some houses were built west of Green Road on land belonging to a Mr Somers.
+About 1820 some houses were built west of Green Road on land belonging to Mr. Somers.
 The new suburb was named Somerstown.
 By the late 1880s growth had spread to Fawcett Road and Lawrence Road.
 Meanwhile further south in the 1860s and 1870s growth spread along Albert Road.
-The roads around Festing Road were built in the 1880's.
+The roads around Festing Road were built in the 1880s.

 Clarence Esplanade was built by convict labour in 1848.
 Clarence Pier opened in 1861.
 Both are named after Lord FitzClarence who was once military governor of Portsmouth.

 Like all cities in the 19th century Portsmouth was dirty and unhealthy.
 In 1848-49 more than 800 people died in a cholera epidemic.
-However things improved later in the century.
+However, things improved later in the century.
 In 1865-70 the council built sewers.
-In 1875 a bylaw stated that any house within 100 feet of a main sewer must be connected to it.
+In 1875 a bylaw stated that any house within 100 feet of the main sewer must be connected to it.
 Portsmouth had a water supply as early as 1811.
 In 1858 the council purchased the company and improved the supply.
-Despite these improvements in public health 514 people died in a smallpox epidemic in 1872.
+Despite these improvements in public health, 514 people died in a smallpox epidemic in 1872.

 PORTSMOUTH IN THE 20th CENTURY

-In the 20th century Portsmouth continued to grow.
+After 1900 Portsmouth continued to grow.
 By 1910 the village of Copnor had been engulfed by the expanding city.
 Growth also spread north to Hilsea.
-In 1920 the boundaries of Portsmouth were extended to include the village of Cosham north of Portsea Island and in 1932 to include Drayton and Farlington to the north east.
+In 1920 the boundaries of Portsmouth were extended to include the village of Cosham north of Portsea Island and in 1932 to include Drayton and Farlington to the northeast.
 This area was growing rapidly and soon all these villages became suburbs of the growing city.
 In 1934-36 Highbury estate was built south of Cosham.

 The first council houses were built in 1911 in Portsea in Curzon Howe Road.
 In the 1920's more council houses were built at Wymering, west of Cosham.
 Other council houses were built at Hilsea Crescent Hilsea and at Henderson Road Eastney.
 In the 1930's many more council houses were built at Wymering.
 They were needed as slum clearance was taking place in Portsea.
 By 1939 the population of Portsmouth reached 260,000.

-Meanwhile the old horse drawn trams were replaced by electric ones in 1901-03.
+The old horse-drawn trams were replaced by electric ones in 1901-03.
 But the electric trams were replaced closed in 1935-36.
 The first motor buses in Portsmouth began running in 1919.
 Other facilities continued to improve.
-Queen Alexandra hospital opened on the slopes of Portsdown hill in 1908.
+Queen Alexandra hospital opened on the slopes of Portsdown Hill in 1908.

-Furthermore 6 cinemas opened in 1910.
+Six cinemas opened in 1910.
 By 1939 there were more than 30 cinemas in Portsmouth.
-A golf course opened at Great Salterns on the north east of Portsea Island in 1926.
+A golf course opened at Great Salterns on the northeast of Portsea Island in 1926.
 In 1928, Cumberland House, Eastney was opened as a museum and art gallery.
-In 1922 the council purchased Southsea Common, a stretch of land by the sea, and laid it out with gardens, bowling greens and tennis courts.
+In 1922 the council purchased Southsea Common, a stretch of land by the sea, and laid it out with gardens, bowling greens, and tennis courts.

 During the Second World War Portsmouth was an obvious target for German bombing because it was a major naval base.
 Altogether 930 people were killed in Portsmouth by bombing.
 There were 67 air raids on Portsmouth between July 1940 and May 1944.
-The worst were on 24 August 1940 when 125 people were killed, on 10 January 1941 when 171 people were killed and 27 April 1941 when 102 people were killed.
-Furthermore on 15 July 1944 a V1 flying bomb hit Newcomen Road in Stamshaw, killing 15 people.
-Also 6,625 houses were destroyed (nearly 10% of the total) and a further 6,549 were severely damaged.
+The worst was on 24 August 1940 when 125 people were killed, on 10 January 1941 when 171 people were killed and on 27 April 1941 when 102 people were killed.
+Furthermore, on 15 July 1944, a V1 flying bomb hit Newcomen Road in Stamshaw, killing 15 people.
+Also, 6,625 houses were destroyed (nearly 10% of the total) and a further 6,549 were severely damaged.

 In February 1946 the council began to build more permanent houses, most of them off Portsea Island.
-A new estate was built at Paulsgrove, north west of the city.
+A new estate was built at Paulsgrove, northwest of the city.
 The first houses were built there in 1946.
-The estate was complete by 1953.
+The estate was completed by 1953.
 The population of Paulsgrove now stands at 15,000.

-Another estate was built at Leigh Park about 10 miles North East of Portsmouth.
-The first houses were ready in 1949 but building went on till 1974.
+Another estate was built at Leigh Park about 10 miles Northeast of Portsmouth.
+The first houses were ready in 1949 but the building went on till 1974.
 By then the population of Leigh Park had risen to 40,000.

 Apart from wartime bombing another reason for building new houses was slum clearance.
 In 1955 a survey showed that 7,000 houses in Portsmouth were unfit for human habitation.